 Fund for Regeneration

-PINA’s Fund for Regeneration is part of our commitment to repair land, mitigate climate stress, and build resilient communities.
-The lens of permaculture design makes clear that these aims are not separate, but must go together.
+PINA’s Fund for Regeneration supports our commitment to repair land, mitigate climate stress, and build resilient communities.
+The lens of permaculture design makes clear that these aims are not separate; they must go together.

-In September 2018 and again in 2019, the PINA board committed scarce funds to call forth design creativity and the intelligence of the permaculture community.
+In September 2018 and again in 2019 and 2021, the PINA board committed scarce funds to call forth the design creativity and intelligence of the permaculture community.
 The response was impressive.
-Our 2018 NatureWise Design Contest identified a score or more of projects that would use modest money to achieve big aims.
-Our 2019 Contest called forth permaculture talent in the areas of Community Development and Media.
-We have a couple of dozen shovel-ready projects that deserve support.
-We see the need for action on a broad front, and are seeking help from our members, the public, donors with vision, and allied groups to move ahead on this most urgent work of our time.
+Our 2018 NatureWise Design Contest spotlighted a couple of dozen shovel-ready projects that deserve support.
+Our 2019 Contest called forth permaculture talent in Community Development and Media.
+PINA leaders see the need for action on a broad front, and are inviting help from our members, the public, donors with vision, and allied groups to move ahead on the most urgent work of our time.
 Backed by skilled and thoughtful implementers, these projects would leverage significant resources: design talent, in-kind donated materials, site space, and local labor, to generate real resource flows in many local economies, all while repairing soils, water cycles, ecosystems, and community relations.

-We hope to employ some of the huge and underutilized reservoir of permaculture design talent to transform North American landscapes and communities for the better.
+We hope to employ some of the huge and unseen reservoir of permaculture design talent in North America to transform our landscapes and communities for the better.
 Please consider making a one-time or recurring donation to the Fund for Regeneration, and share this vision with others.

-Your donation by card or check directly to PINA will have the greatest impact.
+Your gift by card or check directly to PINA will have the greatest impact.
 Contributions made through our partner nonprofit, the Association for Regenerative Culture, are fully tax-deductible.
+Discover more of our programs here.
+For large donations or gifts of stock and other assets, please contact our Exec.
+Director, firstname.lastname@example.org.
 PINA intends to grow this fund in order to regenerate land, communities, and climate.

 You can make secure donations safely through PayPal using your PayPal account or a credit card.